-Eye Contact If this product comes in contact with eyes: • Wash out immediately with water. • If irritation continues, seek medical attention. • Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin or hair contact occurs: Skin Contact Flush skin and hair with running water (and soap if available).
+Eye Contact If this product comes in contact with eyes: Wash out immediately with water.
+If irritation continues, seek medical attention.
+Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
+Flush skin and hair with running water (and soap if available).
 Seek medical attention in event of irritation.
-Inhalation Inhalation Inhalation In f fumes, aerosols or combustion products are inhaled remove from contaminated area.
+Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
 Other measures are usually unnecessary.
 Ingestion Immediately give a glass of water.
 First aid is not generally required.
 If in doubt, contact a Poisons Information Centre or a doctor.